mwojnars/hypertag/README.md

     display 'Pencil'
     display price=25

-Output:
+output:

     Product "Pen" costs 100.
     Product "Pencil" is available, but the price is not set yet.
     There is a product priced at 25.

-Qualifiers can be used after atomic expressions or embeddings, no space allowed.
+Qualifiers can be used after atomic expressions or embeddings, no space is allowed.

 ### Built-ins